opencontainers/distribution-spec/spec.md

 #### Push
-Pushing an image works in the opposite order as a pull: the blobs making up the layers are pushed first, and the manifest last.
+Pushing an artifact works in the opposite order as a pull: the blobs making up the layers are pushed first, and the manifest last.

 ##### Pushing blobs